mehmetcc/mehmetcc.github.io/src/content/posts/definitive-guide-to-bloom-filters-in-rust.md

     ...
 }
 ```
 Notice the call to `div_ceil(64)` on our size.
-A bit array is just a bunch of bits stored together, and we organize them into 64-bit integers (u64) because that’s what the CPU likes to work with efficiently.
+A bit array is just a bunch of bits stored together, and we organize them into 64-bit integers (`u64`).

 Now imagine we want a bit array of size 70.
 If we just did normal integer division (70 / 64), we would get 1.
 That gives us only 64-bits, which isn’t enough to store all 70-bits.